valenbar/wordle-telegram-bot/README.md

 - [x] Update unique users count to log channel
 - [x] Remove yellow letter if that letter is already green and there is no other
 - [x] Add more markdown to log channel messages
+- [x] Save all word guesses to a dictionary to find most common guesses
 - [ ] Option to change board size
 - [ ] Add resources.txt
 - [ ] Notify if guess is in the wrong language
-- [ ] Save all word guesses to a dictionary to find most common guesses
+- [ ] Count game wins per user